rico345100/socket.io-file-client/readme.md

 #### ready (ADDED ON 2.0.12)
 Fired on ready to upload files.
 Everytime you create new SocketIOFileClient object, it receives some upload information from server like chunkSize, mimeType like other things.
 So if you send the file before sync those meta data, your upload won't work properly.
 Personally, I recommend create single SocketIOFileClient object first, and make upload after ready events fired.

+#### disconnected (ADDED ON 2.0.2)
+Fired when server forcely send disconnect order.
+After it fires, you can't send file via socket.io-file.

 ### loadstart (ADDED ON 2.0.13)
 Fired right before load the file from browser.
 After browser load the file you selected, it will start uploading and trigger "start" event.